 As many as 80% of young children who begin to stutter ultimately stop stuttering.
 Those who continue to stutter into the school-age years are likely to continue stuttering in some fashion throughout their lives.

 Stuttering varies significantly over time: Sometimes, people will have periods in which the stuttering appears to go away, only to have it return.
 This variability is normal.

-People who stutter often try to avoid stuttering, perhaps by trying to speak quickly, by forcing through moments of stuttering, or by not speaking at all when they fear that they might stutter.
-These behaviors can actually increase the likelihood that more stuttering will result, and they lead to a greater impact of stuttering on the person’s life.
+People who stutter may try to avoid stuttering by speaking quickly, pushing through moments of stuttering, word substitution, circumlocution, avoiding feared speaking situtations , or choosing not to speak at all when they fear they might stutter.
+These behaviors can cause psychological distress, increase physical tension, and lead to a greater adverse impact of stuttering on a person’s life.

 Stuttering also varies across situations: sometimes people stutter a lot, and sometimes they stutter a little.
 Again, this variability is normal.

 For people who stutter, the observable disfluencies are not the most important part of the condition.
 Instead, it is the impact on their lives that causes the most concern.
 Therefore, speech therapy for stuttering should focus on more than just fluency; it should also account for the ways that stuttering affects the speakers’ life.

 Citizens of every nation and speakers of every language across the world stutter.
 Multilingual speakers who stutter will stutter in every language that they speak; however, stuttering may present differently in each language.